mattermost/docs/source/collaborate/channel-types.rst

 .. include:: ../_static/badges/allplans-cloud-selfhosted.rst
   :start-after: :nosearch:

-You'll find four types of channels in Mattermost: public channels, private channels, direct messages, and group messages.
+Channels are used to organize conversations across different topics.
+Find available channels in the left-hand panel.
+There are four types of channels: public channels, private channels, direct messages, and group messages.

+Sending messages, replying to messages, and participating in conversation threads are important ways to keep conversations active with your team.
+See the following topics to learn more about working with channels.

 Public channels
 ---------------

 Public channels are open to everyone on a team and are identified with a |globe-icon| icon.
 New team members are automatically added to two public channels when they sign up: **Town Square** and **Off-Topic**.
-See the :doc:`Join and Leave Channels </channels/join-leave-channels>` documentation for details on discovering and joining other channels.
+See the :doc:`Join and leave channels </collaborate/join-leave-channels>` documentation for details on discovering and joining other channels.

 .. |globe-icon| image:: ../images/globe-icon.png
    :alt: A globe icon indicates a public channel.